INDUSHA-MAHESH/Data_Augmentation_Using_Keras/README.md

 ## Image Integration

-Combine the JK images and JKR images to obtain with more than 308 images with just 10 images--
+Combine the JK images and JKR images to obtain with more than 308 images with just 10 images

 ![image](https://user-images.githubusercontent.com/71513343/211205749-bd5b5984-1e01-4d78-b14c-74f7fb463c67.png)